iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 ## 👟 Running the experiment with default parameters

-The purpose of `dvc exp` subcommands is to run the pipeline for experiments without committing parameter and dependency changes to Git.
-Instead the artifacts produced for each experiment are tracked by DVC and persisted on demand.
+The purpose of `dvc exp` subcommands is to run the experiments without committing parameter and dependency changes to Git.
+The artifacts like models, metrics produced by each experiment are tracked by DVC and persisted on demand.

-Running the experiment with default project settings requires only the command:
+Running the experiment with the default project settings requires only the
+command:

 ```dvc
 $ dvc exp run